Staten Island: Baseball

-The Staten Island Yankees played in the New York–Penn League from 1999 to 2020; the team was a Class-A Minor League affiliate of the New York Yankees before being eliminated during the restructuring of Minor League Baseball.
-The Yankees have stated they hope to assist in creating a new team for Staten Island in the independent Atlantic League.
+The Staten Island Yankees played in the New York–Penn League from 1999 to 2020; the team was a Class-A Minor League affiliate of the New York Yankees before being eliminated during Minor League Baseball's restructuring.
+The Yankees have said they hope to help create a new team for Staten Island in the independent Atlantic League.
 Staten Island is now home to the Staten Island FerryHawks of the Atlantic League and playing their home games at Staten Island University Hospital ballpark.

 The New York Metropolitans of the American Association played baseball on Staten Island from April 1886 through 1887.
 Erastus Wiman, the developer of St. George, brought the team to Staten Island at a stadium called the St. George Grounds, near the site of the present-day Staten Island FerryHawks' Staten Island University Hospital Community Park and the Staten Island Ferry terminal.

 Staten Island's Mid-Island Little League won the 1964 Little League World Series in Williamsport, Pennsylvania.
 Three Mid-Island Little League teams and six overall from Staten Island have reached the tournament since it started in 1947.
 Staten Island Little League was the island's first Little League.
 Its "founding fathers"; Buddy Cusack, Jiggs Seaman, John Marino, Joe Darcy Sr., Joe "Babe" Darcy Jr., Ed Elliott, and Jim Darcy, built Hy Turkin Field (and additional fields) in Dongan Hills and have been inducted as a group into the Staten Island Sports Hall of Fame.

 Basketball

 In 2015, the New York Post listed Staten Island's all-time basketball team as: Warren Fenley, Kyle McAlarney, Bill Murtha, Kevin O'Connor, Kenny Page.
 As of 2014, McAlarney was Staten Island's all-time high-school boys' scoring leader with 2,566 points.

+Some notable NBA players from Staten Island include Renaldo Balkman and Mouhamadou Gueye.